 Contact a Criminal Defense Lawyer in Hillsborough

 Pretrial diversion programs can be a great option for certain people facing minor criminal charges.
 Are you a first-time offender?
 Do you believe a diversion program may be a good fit for you?
-If so, reach out to Brett Metcalf, Criminal Defense Attorney, P.A., for help.
+If so, reach out to Metcalf Falls, Criminal Defense Attorneys, P.A., for help.